 3. Try diverting the conversation

-Alternatively, you could try diverting them with food, music, or other activities, such as a walk.
+Alternatively, you could try shifting the person's focus from home to something else - such as food, music, or other activities, such as a walk.

 4. Establish whether or not they are feeling unhappy or lonely